 Is a family of knitting methods in which the yarn zigzags along the length of the fabric; i.e, following adjacent columns, or wales, of knitting, rather than a single row, or course.
 For comparison, knitting across the width of the fabric is called weft knitting.

-Fabrics that have been treated with a finish which cause them to shed water and resist water penetration, but are still air-permeable.
+A term applied to fabrics that have been treated with a finish which causes them to shed water but are still air-permeable.
+These fabrics have been treated with a finish which causes them to shed water and resist water penetration but are still air-permeable.
 Treatments can include wax coatings, resins, silicones, and fluorine derivatives.
-Such treatments do not close the pores of the fabric, while waterproof finishes do.
+Such treatments do not close the…